Language: EN

 Using with using

-To simplify the call to Dispose, C# provides the using statement, which ensures that Dispose is automatically called at the end of the using block:
+To simplify the call to Dispose, C# provides the using statement, which ensures that Dispose is called automatically at the end of the using block:

 using (var handler = new FileHandler("file_path.txt"))